daniel-dihardja/ai-doc-generator/output/documentation.md

 ## 1. Component Overview

-A customizable button component with support for different states (loading, disabled), colors, and sizes.
+The Button component is like the Swiss Army knife of UI elements—it's versatile, reliable, and always there when you need it.
+Need a clickable element to kick off actions like submitting forms, starting processes, or navigating through pages?
+Button's got your back!

-- **When to use**: The Button component is ideal for creating interactive elements like buttons in web applications.
+- **When to use**: Use the Button component when you need a trusty sidekick for triggering actions in your app.
-- Optionally, include diagrams or flowcharts if needed to describe the workflow.

 ---